 The Vikings are trending, in TV-series, in tourism, in commercials, in popular culture in general.
 The Vikings represents both Scandinavian and European memories, history, art and heritage.

 In what way is the Norse heritage influencing Norwegian and Scandinavian cultural identity?
 How does the Neo-Nazis and White supremacists use of Viking symbolism and esthetics affect Scandinavians view on themselves?
-Can the Vikings migration patterns and reasons for searching for new land tell us about humans inherent and justified search for a better life?
-The summer og 2017 I went on a voyage that followed the Viking routes from Eiriksfjord in Greenland via Labrador to Newfoundland in Canada, to start off the first chapter of the story that will explore these questions and more.
+What can the Vikings migration patterns and reasons for searching for new land tell us about humans inherent and justified search for a better life?
+The summer of 2017 Johnsbråten went on a voyage that followed the Viking routes from Eiriksfjord in Greenland via Labrador to Newfoundland in Canada, exploring these questions as part of an ongoing story on the Viking age and identity.

 “Eirik made his home at Brattahlid (meaning steep-slope) in Eiriksfjord.
 It is said by learned men that twenty-five ships sailed from Broadfjord and Borgfjord in Iceland during the summer that Eric settled in Greenland.
 But only fourteen of these ever reached Greenland, for some were driven back, and others were wrecked.” – from Iceland’s book of settlement.

 Eirik the Red left Iceland for Greenland convincing the people to go with him, telling them it was fertile and green.

 “They fitted out the ship and sailed away.
 The first country they found was the one that Bjarni had seen last.
 Here they sailed to shore and dropped anchor, put out a boat and went on land.
 They saw no grass, the mountain tops were covered with glaciers, and from sea to mountain the country was like one slab of rock.” – The Greenland Saga